Fig. 1. Screenshot from "Bec0m1ng", Arash Akbari, 2023

 A Cosmological Virtual Simulation

-Inspired by Suhrawardi’s Ishraqi doctrine, instead of material bodies (al-barzakh) that represent the mechanical appearance of the AI agents, the environment, and the agents were designed using luminous forms (immaterial entities).
-As Suhrawardi argued that “beings can be distinguished by their degree of light, or otherwise of darkness.
+Inspired by Suhrawardi’s Ishraqi doctrine, I designed the environment and AI agents using luminous forms (immaterial entities), rather than material bodies (al-barzakh) that represent the mechanical appearance of the agents.
+As Suhrawardi argued “beings can be distinguished by their degree of light, or otherwise of darkness.
 Light may be understood here as “existence” in the sense of actus essendi, whereby light is the only single reality.
 This identification of Light and Being is possible when light is understood as universal matter—material prima universalis” (Ibid., p.22).

 Fig. 5.
 Screenshot from "Bec0m1ng", Arash Akbari, 2023